Azure/Industrial-IoT/README.md

 Then open the solution file (**Opc.Ua.Client.Module.sln**) in Visual Studio and rebuild the solution.
 This will first restore the NuGet packages and then build both the binding project and the module project.

-Then execute the **CreateCerts.cmd** script and copy the **OPC Foundation** folder it generated to the **/binding** folder (it contains the application certificate for the module).

 Then run the binding sample in the debugger.

-To run the sample without debugging, copy the **OPC Foundation** folder into the folder you want to run the sample from.

 Enjoy!